-Water is the most precious natural resource in the South Gobi.
+In the South Gobi desert , water is the most precious natural resource.
 To ensure ongoing availability of surface water, Oyu Tolgoi is committed to using water carefully, balancing the mine’s operational needs while ensuring water is fully available for local residents and future generations.

 Oyu Tolgoi operates some of the best water conservation standards worldwide, using less than half the global average of water per tonne of ore processed for similar mines.
 This means all of the water at Oyu Tolgoi is used and reused until it is lost through evaporation.
 This has been achieved through a number of measures:

 - Measures to prevent evaporation;

 - A zero direct discharge policy, meaning that no waste water will be directly released into the environment.

 Given the dry nature of the South Gobi region, coupled with the requirements of an operational mine and growing population, Oyu Tolgoi has undertaken detailed hydrogeological investigations in the region since 2003.
 Through these programs Oyu Tolgoi has identified two large aquifers, geological formations containing underground water, which are at least 150 metres below the surface - far deeper than the surface water sources used by local people and animals.